1996–97 Dallas Mavericks season: Regular season

-For the players who were acquired in trades during the regular season, Finley averaged 15.6 points per game in 56 games with the Mavericks, while Bradley averaged 14.6 points, 8.7 rebounds and 2.7 blocks per game in 32 games, Pack contributed 11.5 points, 6.4 assists and 1.8 steals per game in 20 games, and Green contributed 7.9 points and 9.1 rebounds per game in 56 games.
-In addition, for the players who spent the entire season with the Mavericks this season, Harper provided with 10.0 points and 4.3 assists per game, and Strickland contributed 10.6 points per game in only just 28 games.
+Finley averaged 16.0 points and 4.5 rebounds per game in 56 games after the trade, while Danilović contributed 16.6 points per game in 13 games, and Bradley averaged 14.6 points, 8.7 rebounds and 2.7 blocks per game in 32 games.
+In addition, Pack provided the team with 11.5 points, 6.4 assists and 1.8 steals per game in 20 games, while Strickland contributed 10.6 points per game in 28 games, Harper provided with 10.0 points and 4.3 assists per game, and Green averaged 7.9 points and 9.1 rebounds per game in 56 games.
+Meanwhile, Reeves contributed 7.8 points and 4.3 assists per game in 13 games, and Walker provided with 5.0 points and 3.4 rebounds per game in 43 games.

 During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, and before the mid-season trade, Gatling was selected for the 1997 NBA All-Star Game, as a member of the Western Conference All-Star team; it was his first and only All-Star appearance.
 Meanwhile, Finley participated in the NBA Slam Dunk Contest for the second consecutive year, and Walker was selected for the NBA Rookie Game, as a member of the Western Conference Rookie team, but did not participate due to a knee injury.

+The Mavericks finished 24th in the NBA in home-game attendance, with an attendance of 619,178 at the Reunion Arena during the regular season.

+Notable highlights

-Following the season, Harper and O'Bannon were both traded to the Orlando Magic, who released O'Bannon to free agency, and Danilovic was released after just two seasons in the NBA.
-On April 6, 1997, the Mavericks only scored just two points in the third quarter in an 87–80 road loss to the Los Angeles Lakers; it was the fewest points scored in a quarter of a game in NBA history.
+One notable game of the regular season occurred on April 6, 1997, in a road game against the Los Angeles Lakers at the Great Western Forum.
+After leading 51–37 at halftime, the Mavericks struggled only scoring just two points in the third quarter, as the Lakers outscored them 23–2 in that quarter; the Mavericks lost to the Lakers by a score of 87–80.
+The Mavericks' two points were the fewest points scored in a quarter of a game in NBA history.

+Aftermath

+Following the season, Harper and O'Bannon were both traded to the Orlando Magic, who released O'Bannon to free agency, and Danilović was released after only two seasons in the NBA.